 If you are going to rent a property from Falcon Lettings, then you may need to know what your next step will be.
 We hope that the following information can help you, but we would be delighted to answer any questions or concerns that you may have.

-Tenancy Administration and Referencing Fee (paid on application)
+Tenancy Setting up Fee (paid on application)

 One individual (over 18 years) £240 including vat.